-The 2018 Detention report gives a specific description of the detention conditions in each CRA:
+The 2019 Detention report gives a specific description of the detention conditions in each CRA:

-CRA General conditions / specific elements Sanitation and food Collective spaces Mainland Fra nnce Bordeaux Completely renovated in 2011 Many asylum seekers are detained after being placed under a Dublin procedure.
+CRA General conditions / specific elements Sanitation and food Collective spaces Mainland Fra nce Bordeaux Completely renovated in 2011 Many asylum seekers are detained after being placed under a Dublin procedure.
 2 showers and 2 toilets 3 nurses on site every day, 2 doctors part time Canteen with 2 TVs One TV room 20m2 secured outdoor patio with table-soccer game, 2 benches and sport equipment, free access Coquelles The detention centre is the closest one to Calais.
 It has operated for 17 years and is dilapidated.
 The detention centre is divided into 3 zones.
-Many people are detained without perspective of deportation.
-In 2018, 148 foreigners have declared being minors but were not considered as such by the authorities.
-3 to 4 showers per zone and 1 toilet per room 4 nurses and 2 doctors (1 or 2 nurses on site every day) 25 rooms (2 to 5 beds per room) 1 TV per zone 1 collective space and a phone box Courtyard with benches, free day-time access Hendaye Temporarily closed in 2017, but re-opened in April 2018.
-2 nurses and 2 doctors 15 showers and 15 toilets 14 rooms composed of 2 beds each and 1 room for a couple
+3 to 4 showers per zone and 1 toilet per room 4 nurses and 2 doctors (1 or 2 nurses on site every day) 25 rooms (2 to 5 beds per room) 1 TV per zone 1 collective space and a phone box